Back to School – 2021 Pandemic Edition

 Keeping sick students home helps contain the spread of all infectious diseases, including COVID-19.
 Screening our students daily, and making sure they know to tell someone if they start feeling sick at school is an important part to minimize infections.
 Testing when symptoms are suspicious for COVID-19 helps to clarify who needs isolation and quarantine.
 Many schools will have testing available on-site for students who start feeling sick at school, and some will also offer screening tests for students without symptoms.
 Check with your school for details.
 Our office offers testing for symptomatic and exposed patients.

 Sports play an important role in the physical and mental health of children.
 Schools have guidelines for athletics that help minimize infections.
 Need some help evaluating the COVID-19 risks of different sports?
 The AAP has this resource to guide decision making.
 Special precautions are needed for children, especially adolescents, who have had a COVID-19 infection before they can return to sports.
 This is due to the risk of myocarditis (inflammation of the heart muscle) and pericarditis (inflammation of the lining around the heart) after infection.
-Learn more about what symptoms to watch for, who needs an EKG, and how to return to athletics safely.

 We are all experiencing pandemic strain and fatigue.
 Our children are feeling it too, and they’re trying to manage their emotions with still-developing brains.
 I’ve been hearing from my patients that they are excited to go back to school, but are also feeling a fair amount of anxiety.
 It was difficult to adjust to pandemic life 18 months ago, and it is going to take time to readjust to going back to some normal activities.
 Be gentle with yourselves and your children, not mention their teachers!
 Make sure your kids are getting good sleep and good nutrition, as well as time and space to decompress after school.
 Allow them time to share their emotions and feelings without judgment.
 Talk to your schools about the social and emotional supports they offer.
 If you are concerned about your child, please call the office.